Overview

 | Shoulder Hours | 7:00–8:00 AM and 9:00–10:00 PM Eastern Time.
 The transition periods immediately adjacent to curfew hours. |

-| Noise Index | A composite count of the highest-impact operations: all helicopter operations plus all jet operations estimated at 85 dB or above. |
+| Noise Index | A composite count of the highest-impact operations: all observed helicopter operations plus all observed jet operations estimated at 85 dB or above. |

 | 85 dB+ Aircraft-Profile Event | A flight whose modeled event-level noise meets or exceeds 85 dB at 1,000 ft reference distance.
 Used in operator scorecards as a single-event accountability metric.
 Project-defined; not an FAA regulatory threshold.
 Shown on operator scorecard cards under the shorter label “High-noise.” |

-| Repeat Curfew-Period Operator | An operator with two or more curfew-period operations within the selected time period. |
+| Repeat Curfew-Period Operator | An operator with two or more curfew-period operations within the trailing 12-month window. |

 | PROP | Fixed-wing aircraft powered by piston or turboprop engines.
 Ranges from ~65 dB(A) (Cessna 172) to ~80 dB(A) (Cirrus SR22). |